Never Ever Let Yourself Become Sleep Deprived

 Water presents another challenge.
 It’s heavy and bulky.
 Survival experts often address that need with water purification tablets and filtration systems in addition to short-term stockpiles of water in tanks of various sizes.

-To call yourself at least somewhat prepared, you will need to make a list of what you’re likely to need.
+To call yourself at least somewhat prepared, you’ll need to make a list of what you’re likely to need.
 If you’re not going to set it all up in an organized fashion, you need to have at least a list to free you from the burden of thinking while under stress and know where everything is.

 You may need to wait to acquire things when they go on sale.
 It’s better if your money goes further.